-The Draft Bassetlaw Local Plan (DBLP) 2020 contains 60 policies and has the underlying principle to deliver sustainable development to secure a better quality of life for everyone now and for future generations.
+The Bassetlaw Local Plan: Publication version 2020-2037 (BLP) contains 58 policies and has the underlying principle to deliver sustainable development to secure a better quality of life for everyone now and for future generations.
 Every policy in the DBLP is intended to positively impact all residents, employees and visitors of Bassetlaw, regardless of gender, faith, race, disability, sexuality, age, rural isolation and social deprivation.
 It will promote improved equal access to opportunities throughout the District.
-This Equality Impacts Assessment (EIA) is focused on 3 separate policies (ST03, ST04 and ST05), that will form the planning policy rationale behind the Bassetlaw Garden Village (BGV).
-All aforementioned policies aim to contribute towards achieving sustainable development on the BGV site by adhering to the Garden-City principles and the 5 key development principles laid out in the previous section of the EIA.
+This Equality Impacts Assessment (EIA) is focused on 2 separate policies (ST3 and ST4), that will form the planning policy rationale behind the Bassetlaw Garden Village (BGV).
+All aforementioned policies aim to contribute towards achieving sustainable development on the BGV site by adhering to the Garden-City principles and the 6 key development principles laid out in the previous section of the EIA.